kahramanmurat/ml-zoomcamp-capstone-1/README.md

 ## Acknowledgement

-The project has been possible with the help of a colaborative slack community of DataTalks and specially Alexey.
+This project became a reality thanks to the collaborative Slack community of DataTalks, with special gratitude to Alexey for their invaluable support.

 ## Feedback